HackSoftware/Django-Styleguide/README.md

 ## Exception Handling

-### Raising Exceptions in Services
+### Raising Exceptions in Services / Selectors

 Now we have separation between our HTTP interface & the core logic of our application.

-In order to keep this separation of concerns, our services must not use the `rest_framework.exception` classes because they are bounded with HTTP status codes.
+In order to keep this separation of concerns, our services and selectors must not use the `rest_framework.exception` classes because they are bounded with HTTP status codes.

-Our services must use one of:
+Our services and selectors must use one of:

 * [Python built-in exceptions](https://docs.python.org/3/library/exceptions.html)
 * Exceptions from `django.core.exceptions`